mainmatter/mainmatter.com/training/_posts/2017-05-12-modern-javascript.md

     duration: 10
   - title: High level architecture of a modern JS runtime
     description: 'We’ll take a quick look at the architecture of the V8 Runtime that ships with Google Chrome and Node.js.
-In understanding how it works, and how it tries to speed up our code, we’ll learn the things we need to avoid.
+In understanding how V8 Runtime works and how it tries to speed up our code, we’ll learn about patterns we need to avoid.

 '
     item_type: lecture
     start_time: '15:45'
     duration: 30
   - title: 'EXERCISE: Finding and fixing de-optimizations'
-    description: Using the guidelines for writing fast JavaScript, and the new techniques we’ve learned for training when code becomes “hot”, or when it becomes “cold” again, identify and fix some performance bugs.
+    description: Using the guidelines for writing fast JavaScript, and new techniques we’ve learned about when code becomes “hot” or “cold” again, let's identify and fix some performance bugs.
     item_type: exercise
     start_time: '16:15'
     duration: 30
   - title: Wrap up and Recap
-    description: Our final rap up, full-course recap, and suggested reading & learning for taking this new knowledge further!
+    description: Our final rap up with a full-course recap, suggested reading and learning to take this new knowledge further!
     item_type: lecture
     start_time: '16:45'
     duration: 15